Do you ever talk to yourself? Ever focused on that constant voice inside your head that makes you act or feel a certain way?

 1. positive self-talk helps minimise stress: Studies show that positive self-thinking helps us actively invent coping strategies whenever we face challenges.
 If you can manage challenging situations in life, then you handle stress and solve problems amicably.

-When we are positive about ourselves, people around us feel it too and they will approach us and themselves in a more positive manner.
+3. Positive Self-talk affects our relationships with others: When we are positive about ourselves, people around us feel it too and they will approach us and themselves in a more positive manner.

 So, Does Self-Talk Matter?